clfreeman7/clfreeman7.github.io/_pages/cv.md

 {% include base_path %}

+Below is an abridged version of my CV.
+You can <a href="mailto:caitlinfreeman7@gmail.com">email me</a> to recieve the full version.

 Education
 ======
-* Ph.D., M.S. in Mechanical Engineering, 2024
+* Ph.D., M.S. in Mechanical Engineering, University of Alabama, 2024

-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mechanical Engineering, University of Alabama, 2019

 Work experience
 ======